jonathan-g/private_governance_framework_si/README.md

 # Supporting Material for Gilligan & Vandenbergh 2019.

 Calculations to support J.M.
 Gilligan and M.P.
-Vandenbergh, "A Framework for Assessing the Impact of Private Governance" (a working paper).
+Vandenbergh, "A Framework for Assessing the Impact of Private Governance," Energy Research and Social Science (in press).

 The calculations are documented in `renewable_generation.pdf` and `residential_consumption.pdf`.